Home

 The wind rustled the leaves.

+TRANSitive active verbs are action verbs that TRANSfer their action to something or someone.
 The subject always performs the action with this kind of verb, and the verb's action is always transferred to someone or something.

 Look at those example sentences again.
 Can you see that the subjects are performing the action?
 Can you see that the verbs are transferring their action?
 Good!

+The someone or something that receives the action with these verb types is called the direct object (ball, back, leaves).
 Transitive active verbs need direct objects.
 It's a fact.
 They are bound together like mac and cheese or peanut butter and jelly.

 So... let's review!

+In all of the example sentences, the subjects (Mark, dog, wind) are doing something (kicking, scratching, rustling) to someone or something (ball, back, leaves).
 All of those verbs show action, and they all transfer that action to a direct object.
-(The ball is receiving the kick, the back is receiving the scratch, and leaves are receiving the rustle.)
+The ball is receiving the kick, the back is receiving the scratch, and leaves are receiving the rustle.

 That means that they are all transitive active verbs.
+Check out this sentence diagram of a transitive active verb.

 The baby kicked the ball.

-2. Transitive Passive
+3. Transitive Passive Verbs

 Transitive passive verbs are action verbs.